cyberlaboratories/cyberhubs/README.md

 * Associate IP address, and try to connect to IP

 ### Prepare Unix OS
+* It is recommended to operate this service as a dedicated user, such as the default   `centos` user, or a dedicated user `docker`.
 * Start with CentOS 7 image
 * Update all packages: `sudo yum update`
 * Install the following packages: